API overview

 }

-Obtain the class instance of my function
+Obtain the class instance of a function

 To invoke other methods in the same class holding the composable function, the "getMyClass()" API can be used.